FIT-Print: Towards False-claim-resistant Model Ownership Verification via Targeted Fingerprint: Experiments

 \subsubsection{Effects of Different Target Fingerprints}

-We hereby explore the use of different images as the target fingerprint and validate the effectiveness of FIT-Print regardless of the target fingerprints.
-Specifically, we choose three target fingerprints, including an image of a `file' and a `pen', a `tick' image, and a random noise.
-The visualization of the three fingerprints (resized to $16 \times 16$ bits) is shown in Fig.~\ref{fig:fingerprint}.
+We hereby explore how the properties of the target fingerprint (\eg, spatial pattern and complexity) affect the collision probability (\ie, false alarms on independent models) and overall security.
+Specifically, we choose three distinct target fingerprints representing different levels of complexity: \textbf{(1)} a ``tick'' image (simple spatial pattern, moderate complexity), \textbf{(2)} an image of a ``file'' and a ``pen'' (high complexity), and \textbf{(3)} a random noise image (no spatial pattern, maximum entropy).
+The visualization of the three fingerprints (resized to $16 \times 16$) is shown in Fig.~\ref{fig:fingerprint}.

 The experimental results are shown in Fig.~\ref{fig:ber-target}.
-From Fig.~\ref{fig:ber-target}, we can find that regardless of the target fingerprints, all the BERs of reused models are lower and the BERs of independent models are larger than the threshold.
+From Fig.~\ref{fig:ber-target}, we can find that regardless of the signature's pattern and complexity, all the BERs of reused models are lower, and the BERs of independent models are larger than the threshold.
 This demonstrates that our FIT-Print is effective with different target fingerprints.